 Menu describes its aesthetic as “soft minimalism,” and we support that claim.
-Its furniture and décor are the perfect blend of masculine and feminine, all done with Scandinavian simplicity.
+Its furniture and décor are the perfect blend of masculine and feminine, all done with signature Scandinavian simplicity.

 Vintage charm is in ample supply at Ferm Living.
 The Danish brand puts a fresh spin on the best of yesteryear.
 Shopping its site is sure to make you feel like a kid again.

 It’s somewhat ironic that Josef Frank’s designs are seen as quintessentially Scandinavian, as he was actually born in Austria.
-But he went on to adopt Swedish citizenship and create vibrant and dynamic designs that are still in production today.
+However, he went on to adopt Swedish citizenship and create vibrant and dynamic designs that are still in production today.
 Familiarize yourself with his colorful botanic prints, and you’ll start to notice them everywhere.

 It seems you could add Scandinavian flair to just about every area of your home using Skagerak’s inventory.
 Take a peek at its site, and then check the list of retailers for buyer’s satisfaction.

 It may not seem worth it to order brushes all the way from Sweden, but a good brush is hard to find.
 Whether it’s for bathroom, kitchen, or cleaning purposes, Iris Hantverk's handmade brushes are worth the shipping.

 Originally designed in 1949, the String shelving systems are proof that Scandinavian design is timeless.